clockworkengineer/Antik/readme.md

 1. **[ArchiveFolder](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/examples/ArchiveFolder.cpp)** A command line program that writes the contents of a source folder to a ZIP archive; traversing it recursively and adding any sub-folder contents.
 It compresses each file with deflate unless its size does not decrease in which case it simply stores the file.

-2. **[ExtractToFolder](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/examples/ExtractToFolder.cpp)** A command line program that extracts the contents of a ZIP archive to a specified destination folder.
+1. **[ExtractToFolder](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/examples/ExtractToFolder.cpp)** A command line program that extracts the contents of a ZIP archive to a specified destination folder.
 Note: Any destination folders are created by the program before a file is extracted as the class will not do this.

+1. **[ZIPArchiveInfo](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/examples/ZIPArchiveInfo.cpp)**  This is a command line program to scan a ZIP archive and output information about it.

 # To do list #